Question: May I pray when my child is walking around the house in a dirty diaper?

-Furthermore, one may not pray or speak words of Torah in a place where there is an offensive odor such as in the presence of a sewer leak, in a place where there are fields fertilized with animal manure, or in the presence of a child with a dirty diaper.
-Even if the specific individual wanting to pray does not smell the offensive odor, so long as other people do, he may not pray there.
+Furthermore, one may not pray or speak words of Torah in a place where there is an offensive odor, such as in the presence of a sewer leak, in a place where there are fields fertilized with animal manure, or in the presence of a child with a dirty diaper.
+Even if the specific individual wishing to pray does not smell the offensive odor, as long as other people do, he may not pray there.
 The Magen Avraham writes that even if the source of the bad odor was cleaned up and removed, if the odor still lingers, one may not pray there until it passes completely.
 Thus, even if a baby’s diaper was changed, if the offensive odor still lingers in the air, one may not pray there.

 We must now address the proper procedure for a congregation wanting to pray while there is a sewer leak in a neighboring street or a woman wanting to pray at home after removing a dirty diaper from the area but the odor still lingers.
-First and foremost, if the source of the offensive odor is still in the vicinity, for instance if there is actual waste in the area, it is surely prohibited to pray there.
+First and foremost, if the source of the offensive odor is still in the vicinity, for instance, if there is actual waste in the area, it is surely prohibited to pray there.
 We are only addressing a situation where the source of the odor was removed and only the odor itself lingers.

-We can derive from here a similar Halacha for our situation: If there is a foul odor in the synagogue or at home one may offset it with another scent and then the original odor will no longer pose a problem.
-Thus, the Poskim write that one may burn a garment in the synagogue so that the smell of the burning material will offset the unpleasant odor, and it will subsequently be permissible to pray there.
+We can derive from here a similar Halacha regarding our situation: If there is a foul odor in the synagogue or at home, one may offset it with another scent and then the original odor will no longer pose a problem.
+Thus, the Poskim write that one may burn a garment in the synagogue so that the smell of the burning material will offset the unpleasant odor and it will subsequently be permissible to pray there.
 Similarly, one may spray an air freshener in the synagogue to counteract the previous offensive odor and the congregation will thus be permitted to pray there.